 The fantastic photographs for Handbagged were taken during the dress rehearsal by Sean Owen of Reflective Arts

 The bad thing (and good thing – I hate seeing and/or hearing myself) about theatre is that you never get to see the play.
-Especially for Handbagged, as we were on the stage for almost the entire duration of the play…and yes, this was a worry if nature called.
-This means that I am always immensely excited when the pre-show photographs are released.
+Especially for Handbagged, as our entire cast were on the stage for almost the entire duration of the play…and yes, this was a worry if nature called.

 Mrs Thatcher was most definitely not someone I shared the politics of.
 Yet it was a little disturbing (and helpful) during my research, to find that the ‘Milk Snatcher’ and I did, surprisingly, have some things in common, other than being female.
 We both studied for a degree in Chemistry and contained the resilience and perservance to stand up and fight for what we want and believe in, to not let anyone stand in our way of what we aim to acheive.

 Directed by Clare Williamson